JTF-Bravo delivers life-saving supplies in Honduras

-A Honduran community isolated for 96 hours by Hurricane Eta's floodwater awaits life-saving supplies provided by the Honduran government and delivered by a U.S. Army HH-60 Black Hawk helicopter crew assigned to the 1-228th Aviation Regiment, Joint Task Force-Bravo at Choloma, Honduras, Nov.
+Hondurans isolated for 96 hours by Hurricane Eta's effects wait before collecting life-saving supplies delivered by a U.S. Army HH-60 Black Hawk helicopter assigned to the 1-228th Aviation Regiment, JTF-Bravo at Choloma, Honduras, Nov.
 8, 2020.
-Partnership between JTF-Bravo and the Honduran government helped deliver life-saving supplies to those in need.
-(U.S. Air Force photo by Staff Sgt.
-Elijaih Tiggs)

 |Date Taken: